genomejs/dna2json/README.md

 </tr>
 </table>

+## Downloading your data

+Go to [23andme Raw Data](https://www.23andme.com/you/download/) to get your dna.txt file.
+You can download data from all chromosomes or only specific ones - dna2json doesn't care.

 ## SNP

 A SNP (single-nucleotide polymorphism - pronounced "snip") is a mutation in your genome.
 SNPs can tell you a lot about yourself (hair color, height, muscle type, allergies, response to disease, response to pharmaceuticals, heritage, etc.).